Austin-Draper/Smartcard_UI/README.md

 This is a program utilizing MFC, C++, and SQL with QLM as a third party licensing software and MSI as the installer.
 The only hardware used is an HID Omnikey card reader and a set of smart cards.
 Tested smart cards include: PIV, PIV-I, CaC, DoD, TWIC, and DHS.
-Smartcard_UI was made to make extracting data off government smart cards a simple process.
+Smartcard_UI was made to make extracting data off of government smart cards a simple process.
 Smartcard_UI gets your cards FASC-N number and parses it into 10 individual codes which include: Person Identifier, Credential Issue Level, Organization Category, and more.
 After extracting all this information and displaying it to the user, that data can be submitted to a database for future use.
 ##